- by Daniel

 It involves the compression and stretching of your joints and muscles to increase your range of motion and flexibility.

-The therapist will use their own body to move you into various positions.
+And the therapist will use their own body and body weight to move you deeper into various positions.

 So expect to be walked on, knelt on, pulled, twisted, poked, prodded, clicked, and cracked!